-- To serve watermelon gazpacho as a starter or appetizer, pour into shot glasses or small glasses and serve as shooters.
+- To serve watermelon gazpacho as a starter or appetizer, pour it into shot glasses or small glasses and serve as shooters.

-- Watermelon Gazpacho can be served immediately, but it is better if allowed to chill at least 30 minutes.
+- Watermelon Gazpacho can be served immediately, but it is better if allowed to chill for at least 30 minutes.

 Chilled Watermelon Gazpacho Soup

 - 1 cucumber peeled, seeded and chopped